micahamd/psych_exp_generator/README.md

   - Study configurations maintained across browser restarts
   - All settings saved securely in browser's localStorage

+- **Study Export/Import**:
+  - Complete study configurations can be saved to JSON files
+  - Saved studies can be loaded from files into any browser
+  - Enables sharing of experimental protocols between researchers
+  - Provides backup and versioning capabilities for complex studies

 - **Configuration Management**:
   - Multiple experiment and survey configurations can be saved
   - Study sequences preserved with all settings intact